ggventurini/pyautodiff/README.md

 ### Classes

-Autodiff classes are also available (the decorators are simply convenient ways of automatically wrapping functions in classes).
+AutoDiff classes are also available (the decorators are simply convenient ways of automatically wrapping functions in classes).
 In addition to the function` and gradient decorators/classes shown here, a Hessian-vector product class and decorator are also available.

 ```python
 from autodiff import Function, Gradient